Improve your fire protection with fire retardant paint

 Fire retardant paint products and specialists in Australia

 Building owners and architects can satisfy building regulations by contracting certified fitters for the job.
 Only a professional applicator can provide certification for their work.
 For a local look at fire resistant paint specialists we have dedicated pages for both Melbourne and Sydney.
-Below is a sample list of fire retardant coating specialists across Australia.
+Below is a sample list of fire retardant coating specialists across Australia, including those specifically providing fire retardant paint for wood substrates.

 If you need fire rated coating protection for a project and are looking to source a professional, get in touch!
 Our experts are here to help, and our quotation service is 100% free.
 Simply use the “Request a Quote” button beneath this article to get things started.
 Let us, in collaboration with our coating partners, find the coating solution for your needs.